pilcrowonpaper/pilcrow/src/posts/dear-oauth-providers.md

 ## Dear GitHub

 Your token endpoint returns a 200 status code even for errors.
-Errors responses must use a 400 or 401 status code.
+Error responses must use a 400 or 401 status code.
 Please fix it.

 ## Dear Facebook